kottster/kottster/docs/table/configuration/api.md

+---
+description: "Define a table controller in Kottster to handle server-side requests for table pages.
+Customize table settings, relationships, and more."
+---

 # API Reference

 The `defineTableController` function sets up server-side endpoint to handle request from the page with the table component.
 It connects to a database and defines what data available for the table and how it behaves.
 It also allows to define configuration for nested tables.